 If you are a teacher who is interested in bringing students to the Museum, please review the following information about class visits and resources for studying the Holocaust.

-Group tours of the Holocaust Museum & Learning Center are generally scheduled weekdays in the morning at 9:30 a.m. and afternoons between 11:30 am and 2:30 pm.
+Group tours of the Holocaust Museum & Learning Center are generally scheduled weekdays and Sundays.
 We recommend that tours be scheduled at least two months in advance.
 Fill out our online form or call our office at 314-442-3711, and press 1 to leave all information regarding your tour.
 We will send you a confirmation notice for your tour.